YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/ProgrammingMethods/CodeReview.md

 - Code review should not last more than 30 minutes and will contain fewer than 400 lines of code
   - Plan small and independent tasks in advance
   - Otherwise, it becomes tiring, focus level decrease -> not efficient
-  - embrace lightweight rapid C.Rs
+  - embrace lightweight rapid Code Reviews
 - Use a linter to help you focus on the interesting complicated parts of the C.R
 - Before diving into the code
   - Make sure the programmer has done a self C.R
-  - Make sure this code had successful pipeline.
+  - Make sure this code has passed a successful pipeline.
   - Make sure you can see all the code Diff (using a GitTool), don't trust the programmer to tell you exactly what part of the code has change.
-He doesn't really know.
+He doesn't really know and will manipulate you.
   - Read the Task.
-The code reviewer is the one to sign that all things have been done.
-How can you be so sure if not reading the task first?
+Don't let the programmer tell you.
-  - See the result.
+  - See the result before dipping into the code.
 - Code Reviewer should lead the C.R
   - The only one to control the keyboard and mouse.
   - Sit in front of the screen.
-- As a code reviewer, **Deeply** understands the code.
+- As the code reviewer, **Deeply** understand the code.
-  - Think about how you would have solved the problem
+  - Think about how would you have solved the problem
   - This is the reason why some prefer a remote code review, so they could quietly understand the code without time pressure or some manipulation of the programmer.
 - Make sure all notes are written
-  - Use them as a reference to make sure all notes have been fixed.
+  - Later, use them as a reference to make sure all notes have been fixed.
-  - In case when you extract a big refactor task, write it as a different task and consider do it in another time.
+  - In case extracting a big refactor task, write it as a different task and consider do it in another time.
 - C.R with small shallow points, is usually a weak C.R.
-You can do better.
+As the reviewer, you can do better.
-- Human interaction
+- Human Interaction
   - Give some compliments.
 No way the programmer has done only bad things.
   - Teacher-Mode.
 Teach how to do it right instead of rebuking.
     - Non-Judgmental